 Council Election Candidate Bios

-Title: Assistant Professor
+Title: Dept. Head and Professor

 Name: Brendan Mumey

 Department: Computer Science

 Brendan Mumey, Associate Professor in Computer Science at Montana State University, graduated from the University of Alberta with a B.Sc. in mathematics in 1990.
 He received a M.Sc. in computer science from the University of British Columbia in 1992, and received a Ph.D. in computer science from the University of Washington in 1997 at which time he joined the faculty at Montana State University.
 Most of his early research was in computational biology but in the last five years he has been interested various aspects of networking.
 He is the current editor of SIGACT News.
 In 2011 he held a Visiting Fulbright Distinguished Chair in the Communications and Networking department at Aalto University in Finland.
 He is a member of IEEE and ACM.

 I am interested in the Planning Council as I would like to gain additional experience in strategic planning at the university level.
 Ultimately I have some interest in being a department head and I think this experience would serve me well.
 I have served on the COE strategic planning committee for about four years now (our committee was commended by the previous Provost on its effectiveness).
 I believe I could be an effective member of the Planning Council as well.

 Name: Janet Heiss Arms